 Chilling time: at least 2 hours, preferably overnight

-Serves: 10 or more, really depends on how much people like it because it's possible for one person to eat everything!
+Serves: 10 or more, but it really depends on how much people like it, because it's possible for one person to eat everything!

 Ingredients for the Dough

 - 500 grams cookies – the most simple kind of cookies, those that you can easily break into crumbs.
 My preferred ones are McVitie's Digestive Cookies, but any similar type of cookie will work just as well.

 - 300 grams (1 can) sweetened condensed milk

 Whether you need to use any of these ingredients depends on how you choose to serve your pastry when it's done.
 You can also use other ingredients for decoration if you want to serve it in your own style.

 - cocoa powder: If you're making chocolate potatoes